seanpue/graphtransliterator/docs/usage.rst

   >>> gt_one.tokenize('abba')
   [' ', 'a', 'bb', 'a', ' ']

-Note that the default whitespace is added to the start and end of the input tokens.
+Note that the default whitespace  token is added to the start and end of the input tokens.

 Tokens can be more than one character, and longer tokens are matched first:

 >>> yaml = """
 ...   tokens:
 ...     a: []      # "a" token with no classes
-...     aa: []     # "aa" token with no classses
+...     aa: []     # "aa" token with no classes
 ...     ' ': [wb]  # " " token and its class ("wb", for wordbreak)
 ...   rules:
 ...     aa: <DOUBLE_A>  # transliterate "aa" to "<DOUBLE_A>"